statamic/v2-docs/content/collections/docs/installing.md

 ## Suggested Development Environments {#dev-environments}

-You can (and probably should) run Statamic _locally_ while you develop your site.
+You can (and probably should) run Statamic **locally** while you develop your site.
 There are a number of solutions that give you all the tools you need without having to compile anything by hand.

 If you're into that though, all the better.
 You can probably skip over the rest of this section.

-### Mac: MAMP/MAMP Pro {#mamp}

-The latest version of [MAMP and MAMP Pro][mamp] comes pre-loaded with Apache, PHP 5.5.9 and all the modules you need.
-Download, install, and go.

-### Mac: Laravel Valet {#valet}
+<h3 id="valet">Mac: Laravel Valet <span class="bg-pink py-px px-1 rounded text-sm uppercase text-white">Our Favorite!</span></h3>

 [Laravel Valet][valet] is a development environment for Mac minimalists.
-No Vagrant, No Apache, No Nginx, No /etc/hosts file.
-You can even share your sites publicly using local tunnels.
-We use it, it's brilliant.
+No Vagrant, No Apache, No Nginx, No need to manually edit hosts file.
+It simply maps all the subdirectories in a "web" directory (such as `~/Sites`) to `.dev` or `.localhost` domains.
+You can even share your sites publicly using local tunnels with a single command.
+We use it ourselves and it's brilliant.

 _Note: Valet supports the out-of-the-box Statamic directory structure.
 Subdirectory installs don't work._

+### Mac: MAMP/MAMP Pro {#mamp}

+If you prefer a GUI interface, the latest version of [MAMP and MAMP Pro][mamp] comes pre-loaded with Apache, up to date versions of PHP and all the modules you need.
+Download, install, and go.

 ### Windows: WAMP {#wamp}

-If you happen to be of the Microsoft persuasion, [WAMP](http://www.wampserver.com/en/) is a good choice, and pretty similar to MAMP.
-So we hear.
+If you happen to be from the Microsoft camp, we hear [WAMP](http://www.wampserver.com/en/) is a good choice, and pretty similar to MAMP.
+We don't do Windows so we can't vouch for it personally.

 ### Laravel Homestead {#homestead}